-- 2.1 That the Housing Management Consultative Committee recommends to the Cabinet Member for Housing the following: - (1) That the restrictions limiting letting flats in Livingstone House, Philip Court, Ardingly Court, Nettleton Court, Dudeney Lodge and Hampshire Court to people aged over 50 years is confirmed as council policy and adopted as a Local Lettings Plan.
+- 2.1 That the Cabinet Member for Housing agrees a Local Lettings Plan in respect of blocks for people over 50 years of age and for bungalows with the effect that: - (1) Restrictions limiting letting flats in Livingstone House, Philip Court, Ardingly Court, Nettleton Court, Dudeney Lodge and Hampshire Court to people aged over 50 years are confirmed as council policy and adopted as a local lettings plan.
 That this excludes adapted and mobility standard property which, in the interest of disability equality, is available to people of any age with that specific need.
-That this is reviewed in 2012. - (2) That flats in Robert Lodge are offered with priority to people over 50, but in the event of there being no eligible bidders of that age, may be let to younger tenants. - (3) That bungalows meeting the council's housing mobility standards will be available to people of any age with that specific mobility need. - (4) That bungalows that do not meet the needs of people in mobility groups 1, 2 or 3 are let with priority to households releasing 3 and 2 bedroom houses and 3 bedroom flats. - (5) That a feasibility study, focused around community consultation, takes place in order to assess the viability of expanding the 50 plus local lettings plan to include Kingsway, Clarke Court, Malthouse Court and other suitable blocks.
-This would report to Housing Management Consultative Committee in December 2009.
-HMCC are invited to propose blocks for inclusion in this study.

-3. RELEVANT BACKGROUND INFORMATION/CHRONOLOGY OF KEY EVENTS:
+That this is reviewed in 2012. - (2) Flats in Robert Lodge are offered as with priority to people over 50, but in the event of there being no bids received from people in that age group; the council may let flats to younger tenants.
+This will be reviewed in June 2010. - (3) Bungalows meeting the council's housing mobility standards will be available to people of any age with that specific mobility need.
+This will be reviewed in September 2010 - (4) Bungalows that do not meet the needs of people in mobility groups 1, 2 or 3 are let with priority to households releasing 3 and 2 bedroom houses and 3 bedroom flats.
+This will be reviewed in September 2010. - (5) Bungalows in Lockwood Crescent and Kipling Avenue, Woodingdean, are exempted from the main local lettings plan for bungalows.
+That a report with options for the future letting of these six properties be presented to HMCC in December 2009. - (6) A feasibility study, including community consultation, takes place to assess the viability of expanding the 50 plus local lettings plan to include 385 Kingsway, Clarke Court, Malthouse Court and other suitable blocks.
+This would report to Housing Management Consultative Committee in December 2009. - 3.
+RELEVANT BACKGROUND INFORMATION/CHRONOLOGY OF KEY EVENTS: - 3.1 Reviewing number of blocks where lettings are restricted to people aged 50 years or older. - 3.1.1 The objectives of the review in regard to properties with current restrictions were as follows: - a) to comply with the legal requirement to review restrictions - b) to review the practices against meeting the council's objectives - c) to review the restrictive practice within the context of choice based lettings - d) to review the current practice against equalities standards

-- 3.1 Reviewing number of blocks where lettings are restricted to people aged 50 years or older: - 3.1.1 The objectives of the review in regard to properties with current restrictions were as follows: - a) to comply with the legal requirement to review restrictions - b) to review the practices against meeting the council's objectives - c) to review the restrictive practice within the context of choice based lettings - d) to review the current practice against current equalities standards - 3.1.2 There are 460 units of property within the council's general needs housing stock where lettings are restricted to people aged 50 years or older.
+3.1.2 There are 460 units of property within the council's general needs housing stock where lettings are restricted to people aged 50 years or older.
 This represents 3.73% of the council's general needs stock.
-Many of these flats are suitable for people with impaired mobility, and current practice is potentially discriminatory against people with mobility related housing needs aged under 50 years.
+Many of these flats are suitable for people with impaired mobility, and current practice is potentially discriminatory against people with mobility related housing needs aged who are under 50 years of age.